Saugus High School shooting: 1 year later, choir teacher reflects on heroic acts

-Holt is talking about Saugus High Student Addison Koegle, who she treated before paramedics arrived.
+Holt was referring to Saugus High School student Addison Koegle, whom she treated before paramedics arrived.

 Mother of Saugus shooter reportedly will not be charged

-Addison Koegle and Kaitlin Holt have maintained a close relationship since the shooting even though Koegle moved with her family to Texas.
-Holt says they have a bond that has helped them both heal.
-Holt says there were many heroes that day and is thankful for her active shooting training.
+Addison Koegle and Kaitlin Holt have maintained a close relationship since the shooting, even though Koegle moved with her family to Texas.
+Holt said they have a bond that has helped them both heal.
+Holt said there were many heroes that day and is thankful for her active-shooting training.

 "I don't think anyone can be prepared for what happened, but I'm really thankful I had all the training I did so that I didn't go into shock and not do anything," said Holt.

-Two students lost their lives in the shooting, Dominic Blackwell and Gracie Ann Muehlberger.
-Holt says she didn't know them, but feels she does now.
+Two students lost their lives in the shooting, Dominic Blackwell and Gracie Anne Muehlberger.
+Holt said she didn't know them, but feels she does now.